utilmon/EasyIB/README.rst

 API REST Methods
 ^^^^^^^^^^^^^^^^^
-Documentation of available functions are at https://easyib.readthedocs.io/en/latest/reference.html.
+Documentation of available functions is at https://easyib.readthedocs.io/en/latest/reference.html.

 See the official documentation of the End Point at https://www.interactivebrokers.com/api/doc.html.